cheehieu/afternoon-cape/README.md

 ## To Do:
 * Complete design for Rev. B, assemble & test
-* Ensure script compatibily with latest v3.14 kernel
+* Ensure script compatibility with latest v3.14 kernel
 * Cost comparison with other *more expensive* solutions (DARA, ACME, PMDC, Spectrum Digital, Tick)
 * Qt GUI and data logging over a network connection to a host PC
-*
+* Update README with Accuracy and BOM materials